Contactless Fleet Management: Tracking & Theft Prevention

 Incredibly, Vector checks the box up and down the ideal logistics tech stack, either directly or through integration and partnerships.

-In conclusion, we know that the national freight network is complex—it’s a system of systems.
+We know that the national freight network is complex—it’s a system of systems.
 To thrive in this industry, we must constantly adapt to the demands of the market, technology, and safety.
 In other words, we must be innovative.
-Just as each version of the iPhone builds on the last, we must keep getting better.
+Just as each version of the iPhone builds upon the last, we must continually improve.

 This post was written by Brian Deines.
 Brian believes that every day is a referendum on a brand’s relevance, and he’s excited to bring that kind of thinking to the world of modern manufacturing and logistics.
 He deploys a full-stack of business development, sales, and marketing tools built through years of work in the logistics, packaging, and tier-1 part supply industries serving a customer base comprised of Fortune 1000 OEMs.